rbpdqdat/osmProject/README.md

 # Introduction

 This is a short project demonstrating xml parsing of Open Street Maps data, auditing/cleaning the file structures, creating a json file, creating a mongo database collection, and then performing queries of the collection.
 The area of focuse for this project is the Denver Metro area.
-There is a python notebook included in this repository that explains the source and some of the details: 'OSM_Data_Wrangle.ipynb'
+There is a python notebook included in this repository that explains the source and some of the details: 'OSM_Data_Wrangle.ipynb' and copied as a pdf at 'OSM_DW.pdf'.

+#### Code

+The following is a brief breakdown of the code that was written to clean and create a json file that was loaded into mongo.

 The code is split into 2 main sections:
 1) Audit/Cleaning Code